 This course is designed for students who have completed three semesters of Italian language study.
 The course provides a review and expansion of command of Italian grammar, vocabulary, and culture.
 The acquisition of aural/oral communication skills will be stressed and, as such, the predominant language of instruction will be Italian.
 By the end of the course students will achieve proficiency at the B2 level of the Common European Framework of Reference for Languages.
 Students will be expected to be proficient in the written and spoken usage of intermediate linguistic structures.
-Students will be able to interact with a degree of fluency and spontaneity with native speakers.
-They will be able to: a) understand the main ideas of complex texts on both concrete and abstract topics, including technical discussions in his/her field of specialisation; b) produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.
+Students will be able to interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
+They will be able to: a) understand the main ideas of complex texts on both concrete and abstract topics, including technical discussions in his/her field of specialization; b) produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.
 Whenever possible, the written assignments will be designed to foster practical communication skills and encourage efforts towards increased student integration in the local Italian-speaking community.
-Prerequisite: ITA 200 Min Grade: C